 How can I minimise the interference effect when I'm doing both running and strength training?

-By Dr. Sean Radford19th May 2025
+By Dr. Sean Radford 19th May 2025 (Updated 19th May 2026)

 • Session Sequencing (if training on the same day):